Speakers

 Splish Splash

-"Water"lecture prepared for kindergarten children or elementary school students.
-Which objects float in the water and which sink.
-Experiments on surface tension, an imploding beverage can, the super absorber from the baby diaper and the production of soda will be demonstrated.
+"Water"lecture prepared for kindergarten or elementary school children.
+Which objects float in water and which sink.
+Experiments on surface tension, an imploding drinks can, the superabsorbent material from baby diapers and the production of soda are demonstrated.

 Duration: 45 minutes

-Today there is hardly an area of our life imaginable in which plastics do not play an important or even decisive role.
-The nature of plastics means that interesting physical properties can be realized.
-Various experiments on the special properties and synthesis of plastics will be presented in the lecture .
-The versatility of use is demonstrated by many application examples.
-Here you can see that plastics are much more than "just plastic".
-For reasons of weight, for example, the intake manifolds in the engine compartment of automobiles are made of polyamide.
-The tear strength of plastic fibers exceeds that of steel.
+Today, it is hard to imagine an area of our lives in which plastics do not play an important or even decisive role.
+The nature of plastics means that interesting physical properties can be achieved.
+The lecture will present various experiments on the special properties and synthesis of plastics.
+The versatility of use will be demonstrated using many application examples.
+It can be seen that plastics are much more than "just plastic".
+For weight reasons, the intake manifolds in the engine compartment of cars, for example, are made of polyamides.
+The tear resistance of plastic fibers exceeds that of steel.
 The field of functional polymers has recently become increasingly important.
-Electrically conductive polymers and super absorbers are presented as examples.
+Electrically conductive polymers and superabsorbents are presented as examples.

 Duration: 90 minutes